eunnovax/ecommerce-ethereum-iot/README.md

-Ecommerce app with ethereum payments and delivery tracking smart conrtact connected to IoT containers.
+Ecommerce app with ethereum payments and delivery tracking smart contract connected to IoT containers.

 1. Buyer orders an item from an ecommerce app
 2. Upon pressing buy button => smart contract is initiated tracking the delivery of an ordered item.